-I am 36 years old, and I have been teaching at KS3, GCSE and A-level since 2002.
+I have been teaching at KS3, GCSE and A-level since 2002.
 I am passionate about English and learning.
 I believe that as a student of English you develop the most essential, influential and indispensable skills; for me, there is nothing more rewarding than enabling and supporting the success of the young people I work with.

 I am also an experienced examiner of GCSE English Language, GCSE English Literature and moderator of A-Level English Literature.
 My in-depth understanding of these examinations has allowed me to successfully support my students and colleagues to achieve excellent results.
 I am proud of my track record of being consistently judged as an 'outstanding' practitioner throughout my career.